 If the device is not online it will perform a full scan.

-If you have more than one controller it is recommended to disable this feature and the app will connect to the controller with the strongest signal (typically the closest controller).
+If you have more than one controller it is recommended to disable this feature and enable Prompt For Device.

 This screen displays the timers.
-They are black when the timers are enabled.
-If they are gray then they are disabled.
+They are black when the timers are enabled and gray when then they are disabled via the “Timers Enable” setting.
 Tap the timer to edit or delete it.
-To add a new timer tap the Add Timer button.
+To add a new timer, tap the Add Timer button.

 The real time clock in the Smart Aquastat Control 32 is set when you connect to the controller with your smartphone.
 The Smart Aquastat Control 32 has a built in power backup that will keep the clock’s time for approximately 48 hours without power.
 After which the clock will lose its time and the controller’s timers won’t function until the time is set by running the app and connecting to the Smart Aquastat Control 32.